 - Hiebert Lounge, Instructional Building, 72 East Concord Street

 - Keefer Auditorium, 75 East Newton Street, E Building

 - School of Public Health Auditorium, Evans Basement, 85 East Newton Street

-In addition to the general fire evacuation plan (RACE), Environmental Health & Safety has created building-specific evacuation plans for many buildings on both the Charles River Campus (CRC) and the Boston University Medical Campus (BUMC).
+In addition to the general fire evacuation plan (RACE), Environmental Health & Safety has created building-specific evacuation plans for many buildings on the Charles River Campus (CRC), Fenway Campus (FEN) and the Boston University Medical Campus (BUMC).

-Additional evacuation information can be found by viewing the CRC or BUMC Emergency Flip Charts.
+Additional evacuation information can be found by viewing the Boston University EHS Emergency Flip Charts.
 These documents provide information on how to respond to and who to contact for specific emergency situations.

 Boston University Medical Campus also provides new employees with ID-sized RACE plans that should be worn with your employee ID card.
 This card has important phone numbers as well as a description of the RACE steps.

-For additional emergency evacuation procedures and planning, please contact Environmental Health & Safety at the Charles River Campus, 617-353-4094, or at the Boston University Medical Center, 617-638-8830.
+For additional emergency evacuation procedures and planning, please contact Environmental Health & Safety at the Charles River and Fenway Campuses, 617-353-4094, or at the Boston University Medical Campus, 617-638-8830.

 Evacuation floor maps have been created and posted in all University and hospital buildings to act as an aid in the event of an evacuation.
 The floor maps show primary and secondary means of egress and the locations of fire extinguishers and fire alarm pull stations.
 In buildings that contain laboratories, safety showers and eyewash stations are also shown on the floor plans.
 On BMC inpatient floors, the maps also show smoke separations to aid in horizontal evacuation if necessary.
 Become familiar with the layout of your building in the event of a real emergency.